RahulGaneshP/-RahulGaneshP-File-based-Key-Value-datastore-that-supports-basic-CRD-operations/README.md

 a file-based key-value data store that supports the basic CRD (create, read, and delete) operations.
 This data store is meant to be used as a local storage for one single process on one laptop.
 The data store must be exposed as a library to users that can instantiate and works with the data store.

-The data store will support the following functional requirements:
+The data store will support the following:

 1. It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in a default location on the laptop.